 In December, 2013, Hines underwent a double masectomy and reconstruction for breast cancer.
 She received chemo treatment/surgeries in early 2014 and continued to play through the challenge on good days.
 In July, 2014, clean and healthy, she resumed a full performance schedule.

 In addition to her Masters in Jazz, with Honors, from New England Conservatory, Hines has degrees from Boston University (B.S. in Broadcasting and Film, on a full scholarship for basketball) and Old Dominion University (B.A. in Music Ed, Magna Cum Laude, induction into Pi Kappa Lambda).
 Hines married fusion bassist David Hines in 1995.
-They have two daughters, Trina and Ella, and their family resides in the metro-west Boston area.
+They have two daughters and reside in the metro-west Boston area.

 In 2009, she wrote a book on the life of her father-in-law, Jerome Hines, an American-born basso who sang with the Metropolitan Opera for 41 years.
 "Jerry really wrote this book.
 I went through boxes and boxes of reviews, photos and documents but I ended up using his own writings on his life to put it together.
 I tried to let Jerry tell his own story," says Hines.